December 29, 1999: Apple starts shipping its unfathomably large 22-inch Cinema Display.

-The biggest LCD computer display available anywhere in 1999, Apple’s all-digital flat panel is a far cry from the bulky cathode ray tube monitor the then-current iMac sported.
-It is also Apple’s first widescreen display and the first to sport a digital video interface.
+The biggest LCD computer display available anywhere at the time, Apple’s all-digital flat panel is a far cry from the bulky cathode ray tube monitor of the popular iMac G3, which took the world by storm the previous year.
+It is also Apple’s first widescreen display — and the first to sport a digital video interface.

 The Cinema Display: Apple’s best display yet

 “This is the display we’ve all dreamed about for 20 years,” said Steve Jobs, Apple’s interim CEO, at the time.
 “The Apple Cinema Display is without a doubt the largest, the most advanced and the most beautiful LCD display ever offered.”

 Aside from its size and shape, what was so dazzling about Apple’s $3,999 Cinema Display was its thinness and vibrancy.
 Thinness is something we now associate with Apple design.
 It’s easy to take for granted after years of increasingly slim iPhones, iPads and MacBooks.

 However, when the Cinema Display shipped, Apple hadn’t yet gotten around to its obsession with anorexic computers.
 As a result, the existence of a flat-panel monitor seemed astonishing.

 Elsewhere, Apple continued building CRT monitors until 2006 — when it shipped its last CRT Mac — and average users didn’t get flat-panel LCD displays until the iMac G4 in 2002.
 For one with a screen close to the size of the Cinema Display, they had to wait until November 2003.
 That’s when Apple debuted the 20-inch iMac G4, its biggest flat-panel, all-in-one computer yet.
 Even then, it couldn’t quite match the 22-inch Cinema Display’s size.

 Apple Cinema Display specs